MilesMcBain/rmdgh/README.md

 ## GitHub issue thread RMarkdown output

-We have an Rmarkdown output format called `github_issue` that can be used to submit issues, issue updates, and issue comments to GitHub on document render.
+We have an Rmarkdown output format called `github_issue` that can be used to submit issues, issue updates, and issue comments to GitHub when the document is rendered with `rmarkdown::render()`, the `knit` button in RStudio, or the `Knit Rmd` command in VSCode.

 ### Drafting issues